Baby Vox: 2010: Reunion

-2024–present : Reunion stage and New Baby V.O.X 2025
+2024–present: Reunion stage and New Baby V.O.X 2025

 Baby V.O.X reunited again after 14 years in December 2024 with a performance on the KBS annual music show KBS Song Festival.

 On January 17, 2025, according to Osens reporting, Baby V.O.X would appear on a variety show for the first time in 14 years.
 On January 23, Baby V.O.X will participate in the MBC entertainment program Omniscient Interfering View.
 On February 1, during an episode of Mr. House Husband 2, member Yoon Eun-hye revealed that the group would soon release re-recorded versions of some of their past songs.
 On February 13, the group released the single album New Baby V.O.X 2025, featuring re-recorded versions of "Killer" and "Coincidence".
 On July 15, 2025, Baby V.O.X announced through their official social media account that they will host a solo concert at the Peace Hall of Kyung Hee University in Seoul on September 26 and 27 and this concert will take place about 23 years after their first solo concert in South Korea.

+On March 6, 2026, Baby V.O.X announced they will hold a solo concert at the Pechanga Summit Event Center in Los Angeles on April 25.
+It is their first solo concert in United States since their debut.

 Style and influence

 Baby VOX has consistently stated that they were inspired by the Spice Girls, who led the girl power movement in the UK during their early days, and since the late 1990s, they have been the first South Korean girl group to attempt sex appeal by adopting the R&B and pop styles popularized by groups like TLC.
 The Wall Street Journal described them as "the Asian version of the Spice Girls", and Japan's Mainichi Shimbun introduced them as "expected to cause a tectonic shift in the Japanese music industry".
 Domestic music industry insiders have stated that "Baby Vox is considered to have laid the groundwork for today's girl groups.
-They were a girl group ahead of their time, such as the first foreign singer to hold a solo concert in China", solidifying their influence.
+They were a girl group ahead of their time, such as the first girl group to hold a concert in China", solidifying their influence.
 In 2014, Billboard selected Baby VOX as a K-pop girl group you should know.